houdini22/impulse-ts/README.md

 # impulse-ts

-## This project is under heavy development and learning doesn't works for now.
+## This project is under heavy development and there is no stable version yet.

 ## Documentation
 Full API documentation available at [https://houdini22.github.io/impulse-ts/](https://houdini22.github.io/impulse-ts/).